HackCU/pages/_pages/guide/hacker.md

 ### What to Bring :briefcase:

 - **Valid ID** - Make sure to bring your government-issued or student ID.
 We will need this in order to check you in.
 You will also need this if you'd like to check out hardware.
 - Laptop, Phone, Chargers, and Other Devices - Don't forget to bring your chargers and extra batteries for any device you'll be using.
 - Headphones
 - Comfortable clothes.
-- Headphones
 - Towel and toiletry - We will have showers available and encourage you to use them!
 - Sleeping bag - If you’re sensitive to cold and plan to sleep, it may be a good option.